hodgerti/password_breach_checker/README.md

 ## Usage

 * File: Select which file to read breached hashes from.
-I suggest the list from [Have I Been Pwned](https://haveibeenpwned.com/Passwords "Named link title")
+I suggest the ordered by hash list from [Have I Been Pwned](https://haveibeenpwned.com/Passwords "Named link title")
 * GO!: Start looking for a breach
 * STOP!: Stop looking for a breach
 * Password: Password to be hashed then checked